dessygil/des-personal-site/README.md

 - make site https
 - fix all npm high severity errors
 - work on making an experience part
-- add a footer with information from github
+- add a footer with information from github make apollo better
 - build out experience

 #THINGS LEFT TO DO LATER
-- Make sure logo at top links back to homepage
-- remove numbers from headers (It is isn't a list but a subtitle)
 - make all css consistent naming style
 - have button to bring to blog page at home page
 - top list resume could be better put together the a tag inside the div have the exact same